surniaulula/wpsso/readme.txt

 = 3.18.0 =

 2015/12/09 Added a new "Schema Item Type by Post Type" option, improved head HTML element checks in theme templates, refactored the post, user, and taxonomy meta code.

-= 3.17.0 =

-2015/12/06 Added new options to manage video autoplay, and include/exclude tabs in the Social Settings metabox.
-Refactored video integration modules and improved the Head Tags listing in the Social Settings metabox.